TanvirSalehin/exeFiles/README.md

  * Co-Prime, as the name suggests, is a math related project.
 It shows how many numbers are co-prime to a number that you input.
 Also known as Euler's Totient Function ϕ(n).
  * Upon booting up the .exe file, a window pops up asking you to input a number.
 After you input a number, another window pops up saying some things.
 Again, it's up to you to find out.
  * However, if you input negative number or a non-integer (float, string etc) you will end up crashing the app.
 Again, this is my fault.
 In shaa allah these will be fixed.
+3. nthPrime:

+ * This is a simple app that takes a positive integer as input and displays the nth prime number.
+ * But if the number (n) is greater than 510000, the app slows down.
+It can compute, but takes much more time.
+ * Inputing a negative integer or non-integer will end up crashing the app.